tc39/proposal-module-expressions/README.md

 const m = module (x) => x**2;
 ```

 This definitely looks like it removes a lot of noise for single-function modules.
 However, it is unclear whether this will actually be a common pattern.
-It is also worth nothing that this shorthand is only useful if the function does not need any imports:
+It is also worth noting that this shorthand is only useful if the function does not need any imports:

 ```js
 const m = module {